 Bylaws are rules made by local councils which affect the way we live, work and play in certain areas.

 A review programme is underway to bring together the 158 existing bylaws made by former councils and create consistent rules across Auckland.

 The existing bylaws remain in force until we review, cancel or amend them, or they expire.

 Our bylaw review programme will assess each bylaw topic and establish if a bylaw is the best way to address the problem and support the community.

 Click on the topic below to see which bylaws we are working on:

 Have your say on bylaws

 You will have the opportunity to make a written and/or verbal submission on any new bylaws we create.

 The current consultations section above will show bylaws when they are open for submission.
-See current work on bylaws to see when we will ask for your feedback.
+Have a look at current work on bylaws to see when we will ask for your feedback.

 Read more about council's feedback process.